 When it comes to a couple’s getaway weekend, Limerick has the edge on other cities with authentic Georgian properties, bespoke design boutique hotels and opulence overload palaces.

-1 Pery Square is a hideaway retreat near People’s Park, while the sleek Absolute Hotel is close to atmospheric George’s Quay.
+No.1 Pery Square Hotel & Spa is a hideaway retreat near People’s Park, while the sleek Absolute Hotel is close to atmospheric George’s Quay.
 The Savoy and Bedford Townhouse are luxurious havens in the heart of the city and for a top table experience, head to Adare Manor, 20 minutes from the city centre, for the ultimate indulgence.

-Take the Three Bridges Walking Route that gives sweeping views of medieval King John’s Castle, Saint Mary’s Cathedral and the city’s bold, modern architecture that rests easily in a quintessential Georgian backdrop.
-Along the way, stop by Curragowar Pub and Restaurant, for gourmet Irish fare and panoramic views across the river.
+Take the Three Bridges Walking Route that gives sweeping views of medieval King John’s Castle, Saint Mary’s Cathedral and the city’s bold, modern architecture that rests easily against a quintessential Georgian backdrop.
+Along the way, stop by Curragower Pub and Restaurant, for gourmet Irish fare and panoramic views across the river.

-After a city centre breakfast at the Buttery or Bedford Cafe, head straight to Limerick’s internationally renowned Milk Market to check out the farm to stall offerings.
-It’s a highlight in the city’s weekly diary so browsers and shoppers use it as an opportunity to meet and socialise– at a safe distance.
+After a city centre breakfast at the Buttery or Bedford Café, head straight to Limerick’s internationally renowned Milk Market to check out the farm to stall offerings.
+It’s a highlight in the city’s weekly diary, so browsers and shoppers use it as an opportunity to meet and socialise.

 Follow the narrow lanes that lead to pedestrianised Cruise’s Street, passing bakeries for a sweet distraction, before entering Limerick’s main shopping thoroughfare.